Simple and statistically sound recommendations for analysing physical theories: Problems of overlaying exclusion limits

-When several experiments report measured confidence regions, requiring that the true value must lie within all of those regions amounts to approximating the combined confidence region by the intersection of regions from the individual experiments.
-While this could be a reasonable rough estimate in some cases, it quickly loses accuracy as more experiments are applied in sequence, and leads to much greater than nominal error rates.
-This is because by taking an intersection of $n$ independent 95\% confidence regions, a parameter point has $n$ chances to be excluded at e.g.\ a $5\%$ error rate, giving an error rate of $1 - 0.95^n$.\cite{Junk:2020azi}
+When several experiments report confidence regions, requiring that the true value must lie within all of those regions amounts to approximating the combined confidence region by the intersection of regions from the individual experiments.
+This quickly loses accuracy as more experiments are applied in sequence, and leads to much greater than nominal error rates.
+This is because by taking an intersection of $n$ independent 95\% confidence regions, a parameter point has $n$ chances to be excluded at a $5\%$ error rate, giving an error rate of $1 - 0.95^n$.\cite{Junk:2020azi}